Lucyjpjones/lj-fscr/testing.md

 **10. Access a member forum**

 I created a forum app that can only be accessed by site members.
-When a user is not logged in and they click on the forum they will be directed to the login/register page.
+When a user is not logged in and they click on the forum they will be directed to the 'Login' page.
 If a user is a member and logged in they will be directed to the forum page where they will have the option to view threads by other users and add/edit their own.
-They also have the capability of replying to any thread, with the logged in username and date/time automatically saved.
+They also have the capability of replying to any thread, with their logged in username and date/time automatically saved.
+There is a trash icon visible on the users own replies giving them the option to delete if they wish.

 <img src="readme/media/us-9.png">